-The Vinton Quadrangle is located in central Iowa on the Iowan Surface landform region, commonly referred to as the Iowan Erosion Surface (IES) (Prior and Korht, 2006).
+The Van Horne Quadrangle is located in central Iowa on the Iowan Surface landform region, commonly referred to as the Iowan Erosion Surface (IES) (Prior and Korht, 2006).
 The map area is dominated by dissected till plains with unnamed reworked sediments, sand sheets and dunes, and elongated loess-covered uplands called paha as well as larger 'erosional inliers' (Ruhe et al., 1968; Prior and Korht, 2006).
-The Cedar River has a significant role in shaping the surficial geology in this area as well.
+The Cedar River to the north has a significant role in shaping the surficial geology in this area as well.
 Stratigraphically, this area contains Pre-Illinoian age glacial deposits above Paleozoic carbonates.
-There are a few areas of shallow bedrock where it is less than 2m (7 ft) from the surface.
-The thickness of Quaternary deposits in the Vinton Quadrangle is generally between 12 to 30 m (40-100 ft), but bedrock may be more than 60 m (200 ft) from the surface in the southwestern part of the mapping area and in areas along the Cedar River.
+This area contains no shallow bedrock, with the average depth to bedrock being over 30 m (100 ft).
+The thickness of Quaternary deposits in the Van Horne Quadrangle can be over 115m (375 ft) in some areas of the quadrangle.

-Mapping the Center Point NW and Vinton quadrangles represents the first part of a multi-year program to map the surficial geology of Benton County.
+Mapping the Van Horne and Keystone South quadrangles represents the second part of a multi-year program to map the surficial geology of Benton County.
 This county represents the last corridor along the Cedar River that has not been recently mapped.
-The counties to the north and east have been both completed under the STATEMAP program (Quade et al., 1998; Tassier-Surine et al., 2013).
+The counties to the north and east have both been mapped under the STATEMAP program (Quade et al., 1998; Tassier-Surine et al., 2013).
 This area represents a unique geologic area, being on the southern edge of the IES.
 Studies conducted during the 1950s and 1960s showed that the often debated Iowan Glaciation did not occur, e.g. Ruhe et al. (1968).
-This work indicated that unique stratigraphy of the area was caused due to an erosional event due to fluvial downcutting.
+This work indicated that the unique stratigraphy of the area was caused due to an erosional event due to fluvial downcutting.
 Modern periglacial ideas have challenged the older model of landscape development for the area, and detailed geologic mapping can be used as an important tool for investigating these processes.
 The majority of the older research's drill cores were collected in the same general vicinity, so a comparison can be made between the two different ideas on landscape development.